folletto95/MeshPlotter/README.md

 # MeshPlotter

 MeshPlotter collects telemetry data from Meshtastic MQTT topics, stores them in SQLite and provides a simple web dashboard built with FastAPI and Chart.js.
+A map view illustrates node positions and their traceroute connections.

 All MQTT packets, including text messages, waypoints and other application types, are stored in the `messages` table for future use alongside the parsed telemetry and traceroute information.